 Conference Coach of the Year (9) – 2000, 2006, 2009, 2011, 2012, 2015, 2016, 2017, 2018

-Has coached 80 all-conference performers while at Kansas
+Has coached over 80 all-conference performers while at Kansas

-Nine conference players of the year, seven Big 12 Defensive Players of the Years, three Big 12 Freshman(s) of the Year, one Big 12 Sixth Man of the Year, two Big 12 Newcomers of the Year, three Big 12 Scholar-Athletes of the Year and one Big 12 Most Improved Player.
+10 conference players of the year, eight Big 12 Defensive Players of the Years, three Big 12 Freshman(s) of the Year, one Big 12 Sixth Man of the Year, two Big 12 Newcomers of the Year, three Big 12 Scholar-Athletes of the Year and two Big 12 Most Improved Player.

 Original member of the NCAA Men’s Basketball Oversight Committee.

 Board member of the National Association of Basketball Coaches (NABC) and was president in 2017-18.